voytech/cljs-diagrams/README.md

 Clojurescript library/framework for developing different kinds of diagrams.
 Key functionalities:
+- Large library with wide range of reusable shapes (this is a joke!)
-- Support for different kind of entities (diagram entity classes) via DSL
+- Support for custom diagram shapes
+- Defining shapes using DSL based on macro system
-- Creating relationships between entities
+- Creating various relationships between entities (not only association links but for e.g. aggregation or composition or whathever)
-- Behaviours - application events model based of native DOM events (via core.async and simple event-bus)
+- Behaviours abstraction - various event handlers (on steroids) with automatic source shape recognition via shape features preconditions,
 - Auto-wiring of behaviours - inferring (and bus registration) of behaviours from entity specification (e.g. types of managed components) (Subject to change)
 - Support for custom rendering engines
+- SVG renderer engine - for reagent
-- SVG renderer engine
+- SVG renderer engine - for vanilla js (todo)
-- Canvas renderer engine (using fabric.js)
+- Canvas renderer engine (using fabric.js) (to refactor)
-- Pluggable architecture via event bus and loose coupling.
+- Pluggable architecture via event bus
-- First class building blocks represented by macros: defentity, defcomponent, defbehaviour, deflayout and so on
+- Quite advanced shape layout system
+- Higher level, application data maps resolvers - A way to apply state known to upper layer, so it can be rendered on shape.
+E.g.: Assume we have to-do shape somewhere on canvas.
+When user adds todo item to list managed by his application - by using data-resolver - a todo list may be properly updated and rendered onto shape, without using component and shape api directly.

 ## Dependencies

 - java 1.8+
 - [boot][1]

-## Architecture

 ## Usage
-Cljs-Relation-Designer is shipped with number of display components acting as building blocks for new entities.
+Cljs-Relation-Designer is shipped with number of display components acting as building blocks for new shapes.
-When components are composed within entity they can activate different kind of entity behaviours depending on component types.
+Types of components belonging to particular shape are determining shape features and behaviours.
 E.g.:
-- when one adds 'control' components into entity, entity will automatically become resizable and connectible with other entities.
+- when one adds 'control' components to shape, shape will automatically become resizable and connectible with other shapes.
 - when one adds 'text' component, text will automatically change its border colour on hover.

 Of course there is no limitation to use only existing set of components.
 You can always define new components as follows: